Kevin27954/Pace_Honor_Thesis/README.md

 > let a = b
 >
 > @let a be b
-- [ ] Maybe Include Rust's "functions might be confused with" syntax so that the compiler can suggest better errors

 ## Compiler Implementations -> Expect 1 month
 - [ ] Gamify something similar to Rustlings, going over the features of programming syntax and features